Stamp Category: Commemorative

-In 1992, four minerals - azurite, copper, variscite, and wulfenite - were unearthed by the Postal Service to be featured on a set of stamps.
+History the stamps represent: Four minerals - azurite, copper, variscite, and wulfenite - were featured on this set of stamps.

 Copper has been one of man’s most useful metals for almost 5,000 years.
 In ancient times, the chief source of copper was found on the island of Cyprus, and it came to be known as Cyprian metal.
 Today, our name and symbol (Cu) for copper come from the word “cuprum” – the Roman name for Cyprian metal.